Who We Are

 Landscape industry professionals design, build, and maintain healthy green spaces in communities across the country including backyards, sports fields, parks, gardens, outdoor living spaces, green roofs, and more around homes or office buildings, hospitals, schools and other facilities.
 Some companies work with residential or commercial clients or a combination of both, but all landscape industry professionals contribute to creating outdoor spaces that strengthen the fabric of their communities.

 Size of the Landscape Industry

-Statistics from the IBIS World November 2018 Landscaping Services Industry Report shows that the landscape services industry has annual revenues of $93 billion, employs more than 1 million people and represents 513,305 businesses.
+The career outlook for professionals in the landscape industry is very strong.
+Data from the IBIS World November 2018 Landscaping Services Industry Report shows that the landscape services industry has annual revenues of $93 billion, employs more than 1 million people and represents 513,305 businesses.

 Why Our Work Matters

 Landscaping can have a positive effect on the environment in which we live.
 An analysis of the environmental impact of the landscape industry indicates the following benefits:

 Clean the air.
 Grass and plants play a vital role in capturing dust, smoke particles and other pollutants to make our air cleaner.
 In fact, lawns alone capture more than 12 million tons of dust.